yanlkm/ai_tools/cat-cnn/README.md

 ## Overview
 This project implements a Convolutional Neural Network (CNN) to identify whether an image contains a cat or not.
 The CNN is trained using custom data and is designed to run on environments like Google Colab or Kaggle Jupyter Notebook.
+This CNN is also set as an API using Flask.

 ## How CNN Works
 A Convolutional Neural Network (CNN) is a type of deep learning model that processes structured grid data such as images.
 The main components of a CNN are: